maruf4461/Comparative-analysis-of-RAG-performance-on-Open-Source-LLM_openDB/README.md

 •	What retrieval strategies work best for different model sizes and capabilities?
 •	How can we establish baseline metrics for future adaptive RAG research?
 1.3 Scope and Limitations
 This initial study focuses on 3-4 open-source models using publicly available datasets and standard evaluation metrics.
-The goal is to establish a foundation for larger-scale research during PhD studies.
+The goal is to establish a foundation for larger-scale research.

-2. Methodology (Feasible Approach)
+3. Methodology (Feasible Approach)
 2.1 Model Selection (Free/Open-Source)
 Primary Models:
 •	LLaMA 2 7B/13B (Meta) - General purpose, widely adopted